 Modern disk drives are addressed as large one-dimensional arrays of logical blocks, where the logical block is the smallest unit of transfer.
 The one-dimensional array of logical blocks is mapped onto the sectors of the disk sequentially.
 Sector 0 is the first sector of the first track on the outermost cylinder.
 The mapping proceeds in order through that track, then through the rest of the tracks in that cylinder, and then through the rest of the cylinders from outermost to innermost.

 By using this mapping, we can convert a logical block number into an old-style disk address that consists of a cylinder number, a tracking number within that cylinder, and a sector number within that track.
-In practical, it is difficult to perform this translation, for two reasons.
+In practice, it is difficult to perform this translation, for two reasons.
 First, most disks have some defective sectors, but the mapping hides this by substituting spare sectors from elsewhere on the disk.
 Second, the number of sectors per track is not a constant on some drives.

 The density of bits per track is uniform.
 This is called Constant linear velocity (CLV).
 The disk rotation speed can stay constant and the density of bits decreases from inner tracks to outer tracks to keep the data rate constant.
 This method is used in hard disks and is known as constant angular velocity (CAV).